tweag/nickel/doc/manual/contracts.md

 ```

 If for a specific use-case port numbers can actually also be specified as
-strings, you can amend the `Port` contract to be more liberal and accept strings
+strings, you can amend the `Port` contract to be more permissive and accept strings
 representing valid port numbers.

 #### Metadata

 In addition to defining the contracts of fields, record contracts can also
-attach metadata (see [merging](./merging.md)) to fields, such as a documentation
+attach metadata (see [merging](./merging.md)) to fields, such as documentation
-or default value:
+or default values:

 ```text
 nickel>